jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Tests don't break your code; they break your illusions about the quality of that code._ — Maaret Pyhäjärvi

+_As soon as you have humans doing repetitive tasks on behalf of computers, they all get together late at night and laugh at you._ — Neal Ford, in the context of repetitive manual vs automated testing

 _Beware of bugs in the above code; I have only proved it correct, not tried it._ — Donald Knuth

 _Testing leads to failure, and failure leads to understanding._ — Burt Rutan